 We had a lively party with exercise, music and good food.
 As I do every year, I have the Bamboo House 28 South Broad Street in Ridgewood, a small Chinese restaurant, cater the party (see my reviews on TripAdvisor) with wonderful lunch specials.
 You have to try their SubGum Wonton Soup, Mom’s Dumplings and Crystal Garlic chicken.
 This little hole in the wall is amazing and the owner, Mrs. Woo, has been a real friend over the years.
 She has been so accommodating to me over the years.
 She helped me out when my father and I used to eat there before our water aerobic class and my dad loved the food there.
 It was a lively afternoon of good food, wonderful conversation and holiday cheer.
 Everyone had a nice time.

 All these project took their toll on me as well as getting ready for entertaining my family after the holidays.
 I had to prepare brunch for twelve and clean the house and touch up the lawn before the visit.
 Even in the beginning of the Winter, the temperature was at 60 degrees and the lawn was growing.
+I was still cutting and edging the lawn into January.

 I was able to sneak into the city after all the work was done and before I left for Woodstock to go to the Metropolitan Museum of Art at 1000 Fifth Avenue for a Christmas concert in the Musical Instruments Wing with a pipe organ I never knew the museum had and a brass trio from Columbia University.
 It was an afternoon of lively holiday favorites with a sing along and a lot of cheering.
 I got to see the tree in the Medieval Wing again before it would be taken down for the season.
 It is something you should really see when visiting New York during the holidays.